-- s (string) [const char \] Convert a JSON string to a pointer to a NULL terminated UTF-8 string.
-The resulting string is extracted by using json\string\value() internally, so it exists as long as there are still references to the corresponding JSON string. - n (null) Expect a JSON null value.
-Nothing is extracted. - b (boolean) [int] Convert a JSON boolean value to a C int, so that true is converted to 1 and false to 0. - i (integer) [int] Convert a JSON integer to Cint. - I (integer) [json\int\t] Convert a JSON integer to C json\int\t. - f (real) [double] Convert a JSON real to C double. - F (integer or real) [double] Convert a JSON number (integer or real) to C double. - o (any value) [json\t \] Store a JSON value with no conversion to a json\t pointer. - O (any value) [json\t \] Like O, but the JSON value's reference count is incremented. - [fmt] (array) Convert each item in the JSON array according to the inner format string. fmt may contain objects and arrays, i.e. recursive value extraction is supported. - {fmt} (object) Convert each item in the JSON object according to the inner format string fmt.
+- s (string) [const char ] Convert a JSON string to a pointer to a NULL terminated UTF-8 string.
+The resulting string is extracted by using json_string_value() internally, so it exists as long as there are still references to the corresponding JSON string. - n (null) Expect a JSON null value.
+Nothing is extracted. - b (boolean) [int] Convert a JSON boolean value to a C int, so that true is converted to 1 and false to 0. - i (integer) [int] Convert a JSON integer to Cint. - I (integer) [json_int_t] Convert a JSON integer to C json_int_t. - f (real) [double] Convert a JSON real to C double. - F (integer or real) [double] Convert a JSON number (integer or real) to C double. - o (any value) [json_t ] Store a JSON value with no conversion to a json_t pointer. - O (any value) [json_t ] Like O, but the JSON value's reference count is incremented. - [fmt] (array) Convert each item in the JSON array according to the inner format string. fmt may contain objects and arrays, i.e. recursive value extraction is supported. - {fmt} (object) Convert each item in the JSON object according to the inner format string fmt.
 The first, third, etc. format character represent a key, and must be s.
 The corresponding argument to unpack functions is read as the object key.
 The second fourth, etc. format character represent a value and is written to the address given as the corresponding argument.
-Note that every other argument is read from and every other is written to. - fmt may contain objects and arrays as values, i.e. recursive value extraction is supporetd. - !
+Note that every other argument is read from and every other is written to.

+fmt may contain objects and arrays as values, i.e. recursive value extraction is supported.
+New in version 2.3: Any s representing a key may be suffixed with a ? to make the key optional.
+If the key is not found, nothing is extracted.
+See below for an example.

+- !
 This special format character is used to enable the check that all object and array items are accessed, on a per-value basis.
 It must appear inside an array or object as the last format character before the closing bracket or brace.
-To enable the check globally, use the JSON STRICT unpacking flag. - \ This special format character is the opposite of !.
-If the JSON\STRICT flag is used, \ can be used to disable the strict check on a per-value basis.
+To enable the check globally, use the JSON STRICT unpacking flag. - This special format character is the opposite of !.
+If the JSON_STRICT flag is used, can be used to disable the strict check on a per-value basis.
 It must appear inside an array or object as the last format character before the closing bracket or brace.